FukaiChia/niy/examples/colorizing_photos/README.md

 </table>
 The color of tiger is guessed based on human faces<br>
 <br>
-To get better result, simply imcrease the number and size of train samples, but it will take much more time to train
+To get a better result, simply increase the number and size of train samples, but it will take much more time to train

 <!--
 Following is the result using 645 train samples: